svenslaggare/aiprojekt/README.md

 ## Run the prediction program
 Run "make run".
 The program should take ~10 sec to start.

+## Run the prediction program with grammar check enabled
+Run "make run-grammar".
+The program should take ~10 sec to start.

 ## Generate results
-There are four types of results that can be runned:
+There are three types of results that can be runned:
-"make eval-bigdump"
 "make eval-nogrammar"
 "make eval-grammar"
 "make eval-userlearning"
-This takes about 1 hour to complete.
+This takes about 30 mins to complete.